tweag/python-monorepo-example/2017-08-14-inline-java.md

 # Marshalling values

-Now, suppose we have some value in Haskell that we want to provide as argument to a java method.
+Now, suppose we have some value in Haskell that we want to provide as an argument to a Java method.

 ```Haskell
 main :: IO ()